| Contents:

 So, assuming that your sound set up is Ok and you can hear some sounds

-from your computer then the next most likely problem is the lack of
+from your computer then another problem could be the lack of a suitable

-then start Windows Explorer and locate the file you have just downloaded.
+an mp3 file then start Windows Explorer and locate the file you have

+just downloaded.
 Double click it.
-Your player should start and begin playing.
-If it
+Your player should start and begin

-doesn't you will get a dialogue headed 'Open With'.
-Scroll down until
+playing.
+If it doesn't you will get a dialogue headed 'Open With'.

-you find your mp3 player, select it and select 'Always use this program
+Scroll down until you find your mp3 player, select it and select 'Always

 The last possibility is that the file downloads are not completing